A book on ethics and philosophy of values

 The oblivion of value is not the only consequence of the confusion of morality and axiology.

 We can assume that the lack of understanding of the concept of value has made it impossible to find a basis for morality.
-To found morality, in fact, is probably not to prove that we should be moral, or to prove that being moral makes us happy.
+To found morality is probably not to prove that we should be moral, or to prove that being moral makes us happy.
 It is precisely to prove that morality has a value, or that being moral has more value than being immoral (or amoral).
-As a result, only axiology, insofar as its task is to determine what has value and what does not, might be able to uncover the basis of morality.
+As a result, only axiology, insofar as its task is to determine what has value and what does not, may be able to uncover the basis of morality.
 This is the new hypothesis we are about to examine.